Anal stage: Anal-retentive personality

 Negative parent-child interactions in the anal stage, including early or harsh toilet training, can lead to the development of an anal-retentive personality.
 If the parents are too forceful or harsh in training the child to control their own bowel movements, the child may react by deliberately retaining their bowel movements in rebellion.
 They will form into an adult who hates mess, and is obsessively tidy, punctual, and respectful to authority.
 These adults can sometimes be stubborn and be very careful with their money.

 Anal-expulsive personality

 Overly passive parent-child interactions in the anal stage lead to the development of an anal-expulsive personality.
 Because the child's parents were inconsistent or neglectful in teaching the child to control their own bowel movements, the child may relieve themselves at inappropriate times and soil their pants in rebellion against using the toilet.
 As adults, they will want to share things with their peers and give things away.
 They can sometimes be messy, disorganized, and rebellious.
 They may also be inconsiderate of others' feelings.

-Successful resolution of the anal stage

-A child who has successfully completed this stage will be characterized as having used proper toilet training techniques throughout toilet training years and will successfully move on to the next stage of Freud's psychosexual developmental stages.
-Although the anal stage seems to be about proper toilet training, it is also about controlling behaviors and urges.
-A child needs to learn certain boundaries when he or she is young so that in the future there will not be contention regarding what is overstepping the boundaries.

-Related to cognitive psychology

-According to the field of cognitive psychology, Freud's anal stage falls into the category of internal mental states.
-These internal mental states are referring to belief, idea, motivation and knowledge.
-Freud revolves the basis of his stages around these main ideas as well.
-The result of whether a child completes this stage successfully or becomes fixated has a lot to do with the child's knowledge of their past with their toilet training experience, the motivation they received from the parents during the stage and the child's own belief in how they should react to the situation.
-Cognitive psychology also focuses on and studies how people perceive, remember and learn their surroundings, environment, and experiences.
-These are the three main reasons why a child will become either anal-retentive or anal-expulsive after childhood.